themue/site.themue.dev/content/posts/2019-dont-be-afraid-of-multiplexing.md

 ServeHTTP(w http.ResponseWriter, r *http.Request)
 ```

-This method is responsible to analyse the request `r` and write the answer to the writer `w`.
+This method is responsible to analyze the request `r` and write the answer to the writer `w`.
 Both types provide different fields and methods for this task.

 A simple and convenient form of the interface is the `http.HandlerFunc`.
 It is the simple function type